 For the SSM mutation model:

 Though the curves of the two HO graphs are similar, the KAM figure plateaus out a bit higher than the SSM figure.
-Why this is, we can see in the left figures: the KAM simulation has all of the possible alleles present in the simulation, whereas the SSM simulation fluctuates between 8 and 10 alleles present.
-A more stunning difference between the two mutation models is that all alleles have come into existence after 2(!) generations of the KAM simulation, whereas the SSM simulation shows a much slower accumulation of alleles over time almost never has all alleles present at the same time.
+Why this is, we can see in the left figures: the KAM simulation has all of the possible alleles present in the simulation, whereas the SSM simulation fluctuates between 8 and 10 alleles present, maximal heterozygosity will therefore be lower.
+A more stunning difference between the two mutation models is that all alleles have come into existence after 2(!) generations of the KAM simulation, whereas the SSM simulation shows a much slower accumulation of alleles over time and almost never has all alleles present at the same time.

 This might seem a bit surprising, since both simulations had the same mutation rate.
 We would expect the accumulation over time of mutations, and therefore alleles, to be equal in both simulations.
 We will use the genotype files to illustrate what is different between the two mutation processes.
 We can read the files in R (make sure to skip the first line), split the genotypes into two alleles and create allele frequency plots (see the included tutorial2.r script for example code).
 What you get are the allele-frequency charts below.